-Illinois has specific state laws that govern wrongful death claims brought within the state.
+Illinois has specific state laws that govern wrongful death claims.
 In this article, we'll look at some key aspects of those laws, starting with the definition of "wrongful death" in Illinois and who can bring this kind of civil action in the state's courts.
 We'll also look at the time limits on filing an Illinois wrongful death lawsuit and the damages that may be available if such a case succeeds in court.

 Defining Wrongful Death in Illinois

 740 Illinois Compiled Statutes 180 says, "Whenever the death of a person shall be caused by wrongful act, neglect or default, and the act, neglect or default is such as would, if death had not ensued, have entitled the party injured to maintain an action and recover damages," the person or entity that caused the death can be held liable in a wrongful death lawsuit.

 So, in certain ways an Illinois wrongful death lawsuit is a claim that is brought on behalf of the deceased person.
 But this kind of lawsuit also allows a deceased person's family members to recover compensation for their own losses stemming from the death and its impact on them.

 Who May File a Wrongful Death Claim in Illinois?

 In Illinois, a wrongful death claim must be filed by the personal representative of the deceased person's estate.
 The personal representative may be a close relative of the deceased person, such as:

 - a spouse of the deceased

 - a parent of a minor child who is deceased, or